dimasabreu/BikeCase/README.md

 <h3> Questions </h3>

 * What tools I choose and why?
-* How I ensure data’s integrity?
+* How I did to make sure the date has integrity?
 * What steps I did to ensure that my data is clean?
-* How can I verify that my data is clean and ready to analyze?
+* How I did to verify that my data is clean and ready to analyze?
-* How I documented the cleaning process so I can review and share those results?
+* How I did to document the cleaning process so I can review and share those results?

 <h3> Key tasks </h3>